o19s/quepid/README.md

 ## Seed Data

 The following accounts are created through the seeds.
-The all follow the following format:
+They all follow the following format:

 ```
 email: quepid+[type]@o19s.com
-password: quepid+[type]
+password: password
 ```

 where type is one of the following: